When Is a Construction Projection Completion Really Complete?

 In a construction project, the terms “substantial completion” and “final completion” represent critical points in time.
-Yet evaluating each one isn’t quite as cut-and-dried as it might seem.
+Yet evaluating each one and measuring completion isn’t quite as cut-and-dried as it might seem.

 For example, is a five-story apartment building considered substantially completed when all units are ready to use, but one of the three elevators isn’t functional?
 Is a retail center substantially completed when all spaces are ready to be occupied and all systems are functioning, but the parking garage is not finished?

 In construction, substantial completion generally is reached when local authorities have issued a certificate of occupancy on a building; when all expected systems and elements are in place and functioning; and when all spaces in a building are available for use.
 Substantial completion can be one moment or multiple points in time for phased work.
 Therefore, it’s important to define what’s expected to be done and by when.

 Upon substantial completion, the contractor essentially turns the project / building over to the owner, who takes responsibility for operations and maintenance.
 And, as of the date of substantial completion, the clock starts running on warranties.
 At this point, a final punch list of items that need to be corrected and completed is created and agreed upon between the owner and contractor.